andrew/ultimate-awesome/README.md

 - [awesome-music](https://github.com/noteflakes/awesome-music) - Awesome Music Projects.
 - [awesome-generative-art](https://github.com/kosmos/awesome-generative-art) - Awesome generative art.
 - [awesome-deep-learning-resources](https://github.com/guillaume-chevalier/awesome-deep-learning-resources) - Rough list of my favorite deep learning resources, useful for revisiting topics or for reference.
 I have got through all of the content listed there, carefully. - Guillaume Chevalier.
+- [web3](https://github.com/life-itself/web3) - Making sense of web3 & crypto.
+Introduction to key concepts and ideas.
+Rigorous, constructive analysis of key claims pro and con.
+A look at the deeper hopes and aspirations.
 - [awesome-cbir-papers](https://github.com/willard-yuan/awesome-cbir-papers) - 📝Awesome and classical image retrieval papers.
 - [Awesome-Image-Inpainting](https://github.com/zengyh1900/Awesome-Image-Inpainting) - A curated list of image inpainting and video inpainting papers and resources.
 - [awesome-decentralized-llm](https://github.com/imaurer/awesome-decentralized-llm) - Collection of LLM resources that can be used to build products you can "own" or to perform reproducible research.